NPL Site Narrative for Pierson's Creek

 Potential Impacts on Surrounding Community/Environment:

 Contamination is affecting the wetlands along Pierson's Creek.
-Newark Bay is part of the New York-New Jersey Harbor Estuary, a sensitive area identified under the National Estuary Program.
+Newark Bay is part of the New York-New Jersey (NY-NJ) Harbor Estuary, a sensitive area identified under the National Estuary Program.
 Despite advisories and restrictions, people in the area continue to eat fish caught in the NY-NJ Harbor Estuary, including Newark Bay.
 The historical and on-going mercury contamination is likely at least partially attributable to sediment discharges from Pierson's Creek.

 Response Activities (to date):

 The site has been the focus of numerous investigations since the 1970s, but interim remedial actions to date have not addressed mercury contamination downstream.

 Other federal and state cleanup programs were evaluated, but are not viable at this time.
 The EPA received a letter of support for placing this site on the NPL from the state of New Jersey.

 [The description of the site (release) is based on information available at the time the site was evaluated with the HRS.
 The description may change as additional information is gathered on the sources and extent of contamination.
 See 56 FR 5600, February 11, 1991, or subsequent FR notices.]

 For more information about the hazardous substances identified in this narrative summary, including general information regarding the effects of exposure to these substances on human health, please see the Agency for Toxic Substances and Disease Registry (ATSDR) ToxFAQs.
 ATSDR ToxFAQs can be found on the Internet at ATSDR - ToxFAQs (http://www.atsdr.cdc.gov/toxfaqs/index.asp) or by telephone at 1-888-42-ATSDR or 1-888-422-8737.